growse/growse.com-blog/blog/2007/_posts/2007-05-30-progress-in-a-photo-and-search-related-way.md

 details about the search results.
 Shouldn't take me long, it's finding that time that's the main problem.

-I've also been doing some stuff with the [photos site][2].
+I've also been doing some stuff with the photos site.
 It's been a bit of a mess at the moment, with most galleries as some flash thing and some in a weird experimental HTML thing.
 Anyway, I've been working on replicating the flash interface in javascript and it's coming along pretty well.
 So far, I've